zapier/visual-builder/docs/_quickstart/private-vs-public-integrations.md

 If you’re building a private integration, there are specific limitations to be aware of:

-* [Rate limits](https://platform.zapier.com/quickstart/private-integration-rate-limits) will depend on the Zapier plan of the integration owner.
+* [Rate limits](https://platform.zapier.com/quickstart/private-integration-rate-limits) depend on the Zapier plan of the integration owner.
 * You can have up to [100 admins and collaborators](https://platform.zapier.com/manage/invite-team-member).
 * You can invite up to [100 users by email](https://platform.zapier.com/manage/share-integration#invite-users-by-email).
 There’s no limit when [sharing using a public link](https://platform.zapier.com/manage/share-integration#invite-users-with-a-public-link).
 * [Zap templates](https://platform.zapier.com/publish/zap-templates) are not supported.